 Ease of Use

-We decided how easy each bag was to use by, as mentioned above, packing, unpacking, and repacking each one over and over again.
+We decided how easy each bag was to use by packing, unpacking, and repacking each one over and over again.
 We paid attention to the placement of pockets, zipper functionality, the intuitiveness (or not) of the internal layout, the ease (or lack thereof) of strap adjustments, the fluidity of getting the bag on and off our bodies, and many other small subtleties along the way.
 While much of this assessment will depend on what you plan to carry and by what means you commute, we offer a lot of useful information in each review to help guide your purchase.

 Wear & Tear

 To gather data for this metric, we weighed each bag when empty, then stuffed them with ziplock bags full of water or soft non-compressible items matching the volume each manufacturer claimed the bag should fit.
 Just because something says it will hold 10 liters doesn't mean it can do it as well or as easily as another bag of the same size.
-From there, we took measured volume and divided it by the measured weight to determine a number that represents how many ounces of bag you have to carry per liter of capacity.
+From there, we took the measured volume and divided it by the measured weight to determine a number that represents how many ounces of bag you have to carry per liter of capacity.
 This number is quite useful if you want to maximize available space while keeping your carrying vessel as light as possible.